TV-Rename/Website/_manual/features/finding.md

 ### Types

-There are 4 places it will search:
+There are 5 places it could search:

 * _File System_ – If found it will remove the episode from the missing list and move the file into the correct place.

 * _RSS Feed for torrent links_ – If found then it will download the torrent file. (via uTorrent or qBitTorrent)

-* _SABnzbd_ – If found it will mark it as downloading so you know not to try and find the item again.

-* _uTorrent_ – If found it will mark it as downloading so you know not to try and find the item again.

-* _qbitTorrent_ – If found it will mark it as downloading so you know not to try and find the item again.
+* _SABnzbd_, _uTorrent_, _qbitTorrent_ – If found it will mark it as downloading so you know not to try and find the item again.

 ### How to write a Regex for TV Rename